yiisoft/yii2/docs/internals/design-decisions.md

 1. **[When to support path aliases](https://github.com/yiisoft/yii2/pull/3079#issuecomment-40312268)**
    we should support path alias for properties that are configurable because using path aliases in configurations are very convenient.
 In other cases, we should restrict the support for path aliases.
+2. **When to translate messages** messages should be tralated when these are displayed to non-tech end user and make sense to him.
+HTTP status messages, exceptions about the code etc. should not be translated.
+Console messages are always in English because of encoding and codepage handling difficulties.